-Preceptors demonstrate the ability to precept residents' learning experiences by meeting one or more qualifying characteristics in all of the following six areas:
+Preceptors must demonstrate the ability to precept residents' learning experiences by meeting one or more qualifying characteristics in all of the following six areas:

-- 3.8.a. use clinical teaching roles (i.e., instructing, modeling, coaching, facilitating) at the level required by residents: - 3.8.b. assess residents' performance according to program requirements; - 3.8.c. are recognized in the area of pharmacy practice for which they serve as preceptors (e.g., Board certification, recognition by their college faculty or professional pharmacy organizations); - 3.8.d. maintain an established, active practice in the area for which they serve as preceptor; - 3.8.e. maintain continuity of practice during the time of residents' learning experiences; and, - 3.8.f. demonstrate on-going professionalism, including a personal commitment to advancing the profession.
+- 3.8.a. demonstrating the ability to precept residents' learning experiences by use of clinical teaching roles (i.e., instructing, modeling, coaching, facilitating) at the level required by residents; - 3.8.b. the ability to assess residents' performance; - 3.8.c. recognition in the area of pharmacy practice for which they serve as preceptors (e.g., Board certification, recognition by their college faculty or professional pharmacy organizations); - 3.8.d. an established, active practice in the area for which they serve as preceptor; maintenance of continuity of practice during the time of residents' learning experiences; and, - 3.8.e. on-going professionalism, including a personal commitment to advancing the profession.